Red Hair Gene: The Basics

 MC1R Gene, Melanin Pigments, and Red Hair

-MC1R gene is one of the strongest influencers of red-colored hair.
+The MC1R gene is one of the strongest influencers of red hair.

-This receptor decides which type of melanin the melanocytes produce.
+It instructs your body to produce the melanocortin-1 receptor that decides which type of melanin the melanocytes produce.

 When the receptor is active, it encourages the melanocytes to produce eumelanin, leading to darker hair color.

-When the receptor is blocked or inactive, more pheomelanin is produced, leading to reddish hair color.
+When the receptor is blocked or inactive due to mutations in the MC1R gene, it produces pheomelanin instead, leading to reddish hair color.

 How Do You Inherit The Red Hair Gene?